atlanhq/darwin-camera/README.md

 ```

-### Creating a Image capture Widget
+### `DarwinCamera` configuration

-This widget captures an image at a provided file path.
+This widget captures an image and save it at the path provided by you.

 ```dart
 DarwinCamera({